-Virginia's Tie-Breaker Draw Is Postponed; Pivotal Race Still In Doubt
+Virginia's Tiebreaker Draw Is Postponed; Pivotal Race Still In Doubt

 The Virginia State Board of Elections has postponed a drawing that would have broken a tie in the state's recent election, after Democrats asked a court to review the awarding of a single vote that left the tally even rather than wresting the House of Delegates from Republicans' sole control.

-"Drawing names is an action of last resort," elections board chairman James Alcorn said.
-And with new court procedures under way, he said, other options are still available.
+"Drawing names is an action of last resort," elections board Chairman James Alcorn said.
+And with new court procedures underway, he said, other options are still available.

 The new twist comes one week after a three-judge panel — which had been expected to certify the victory of Democratic challenger Shelly Simonds via a recount — decided instead that a single uncounted ballot should go to Republican incumbent David Yancey.
 That left Simonds and Yancey in an even tie, with 11,608 votes.

 In her legal challenge, Simonds is asking for a court review of the decision to certify the tied vote.
-The outcome could decide whether Republicans control the Virginia House with a one-seat margin, or if they must share power with Democrats.
+The outcome could decide whether Republicans control the Virginia House with a one-seat margin or must share power with the Democrats.

 While defending the propriety of the drawing that had been scheduled for 11 a.m.
-Wednesday morning, Alcorn said, "neutral election administrators should not be choosing election winners — or influencing the next Speaker of the House."
+Wednesday, Alcorn said, "Neutral election administrators should not be choosing election winners — or influencing the next speaker of the House."

 Alcorn added, "Any substantive concerns regarding the election or recount should be resolved before a random drawing is conducted."